-430 Acknowledgements.
+385 Acknowledgements.
 EC-Earth3 simulations were contributed by VU Amsterdam and KNMI.
 The MIROC5 simulations were contributed by NIES Japan and University of Tokyo.
 CESM1.2 simulations were contributed by ETH Zurich.
 FL, DC and FS acknowledge VIDI-award from Netherlands Organization for Scientific Research (NWO) (Persistent Summer Extremes "PERSIST" project: 016.Vidi.171.011).
 KK was partially supported by the NSF project NSF AGS-1934358.KW and SIS acknowledge funding from the European Research Council (ERC) ("DROUGHT-HEAT" project, Grant 617518).
 HS was supported by the Integrated Research Program for Advancing Climate Models (JPMXD0717935457).
 The MIROC5 simulations were performed by using Earth Simulator in JAMSTEC and the NEC SX in NIES.
 WM is supported through the Swedish strategic research area ModElling the Regional and Global Earth system (MERGE).
-H.K acknowledges the National Research Foundation of Korea (NRF) grant Funded by the Korea Government (MSIT)(2021H1D3A2A03097768).

 The authors would like to thank Mathias Hauser and Emanuel Dutra for their help in the discussions for the preparation of soil moisture prescription data and the applications in the models.